 - use of ratings and reviews

-Personalized Search & Navigation analyzes that information along with knowledge from previous interactions (preferences, purchases) in order to boost search results and landing pages so that the most relevant items for that individual appear at the top.
+Personalized Search & Navigation analyzes that information and knowledge from previous interactions (preferences, purchases) to boost search results and landing pages so that the most relevant items for that individual display at the top.